jeffreyvarga/jeffreyvarga.github.io/_projects/GSL.md

 <hr>

-This project was completed in my Senior year for GEOG 460.
+This project was completed in my Senior year during GEOG 460.